ritesh-deshmukh/Face-Recognition/README.md

-A React App for Face Recognition in an Image.
+A React App for Face Recognition in an Image

 Download/Clone -> npm install -> npm start -> add your api key

 Components Used: